Why D24 Has Various Subtypes Including Sultan And XO Durian

 If you look closer at the spikes, you might be able to identify a slight yellow hue that becomes very distinctive when you garner more experience with durians.

 XO can often be observed to have a more sparse thorn arrangement than typical D24.
+The husk colour can also be of a paler green.

 However the most unique feature of D24 from it’s exterior is a somewhat indented round bottom at the area where the seams meet, almost like a bellybutton.